Chocobbboy/contextswitch_practice/README.md

 # Context-Switching
 A multithreaded simulation of the process switching mechanism in operating systems.
 This was my project in "Operating Systems" course.

-Simulation of the switching of processes with custom instruction set.
+Simulation of the process switching mechanism with custom instruction set.
 The context of the processes was saved enabling the process to resume execution from the last saved state.

 Usage: